Resources & Services

 Part 1 - Foundations

-Develop an understanding of foundational terminology and concepts, become aware of issues that currently impact the Undocumented community, learn about resources for the Undocumented community, and reflect on ways to support Undocumented students at CSU Fullerton.
+Develop an understanding of foundational terminology and concepts, become aware of issues that currently impact the Undocumented community at a national level, learn about resources for the Undocumented community, and reflect on ways to support Undocumented students at CSU Fullerton.